When it comes to skincare, it is wise to know what works for your skin and what doesn’t.

 As you age, collagen production keeps reducing, and you may need to start consuming food that contains collagen.

-You must add natural sources of collagen to your daily diet to keep your skin in good condition.
+You should add natural sources of collagen to your daily diet to keep your skin in good condition.

-Lentils, pulses, cottage cheese, tofu, soy, yogurt, rice, quinoa, and barley are excellent plant-based collagen sources.
+- Plant-based options like lentils, pulses, cottage cheese, tofu, soy, yogurt, rice, quinoa, and barley are excellent sources of collagen for vegetarians and vegans.

 3. Various Types Of Collagen